ArduPilot/ardupilot_wiki/dev/source/docs/sitl-native-on-windows.rst

 #.
 Open a Cygwin64 terminal from the start menu

 #.
 Navigate to one of the vehicle directories (in this case Copter) and call ``sim_vehicle.py`` to start SITL.
-If you get a windows security alert for the the firewall, allow the connection.
+If you get a windows security alert for the firewall, allow the connection.

    ::